 Additional information added to a photo as well locations, facial identification of the people in the picture, keywords, copyright and other details can be added manually in the application Photos or in other similar photo management and administration applications.
 This information will be added manually in metadate and will be retained in the standard IPTC (International Press Telecommunications Council).

-The new versions of iOS are able to automatically add a lot of information in IPTC with little help from the user.
-For example, if in an image you are suggested to add a name for a detected face, the application will automatically search for and detect that face in other photos.
-Thus it can do a quick sorting and a separate virtual gallery.
-“People & Places"On iOS 13, for example.
+Newer versions of iOS are able to automatically add a lot of information to IPTC with little help from the user.
+For example, if you are suggested to add a name to a detected face in an image, the application will automatically search for and detect that face in other photos as well.
+Being able to do a quick sort and a separate virtual gallery.
+“People & Places" on iOS 13, for example.

-XMP files contain IPTC metadata information.
-These files it is saved separately along with the photo file, and can be imported into advanced graphics editing programs as well Lightroom, Adobe Photoshop, application Pictures from macOS or similar.
-In this file you will also find information about the changes made to the photograph and the application on which they were made.
+XMP files contain information from metaIPTC data.
+These files it is saved separately along with the photo file, and can be imported into advanced graphics editing programs as well Lightroom, Adobe Photoshop, application Photos from macOS or similar.
+In this file will also be found information about the changes made to the photograph and the application on which they were made.

-"Export Unmodified Original Photo" with "Export IPTC as XMP"Will save a file with the original picture, without additional metadata, plus a file XMP which will contain additional data.
+"Export Unmodified Original Photo"With"Export IPTC as XMPWill save a file with the original picture, without metaadditional date, plus a file XMP which will contain additional data.
 In most cases there is no need for this XMP.
 Note that with this option, the exported picture will be the original one, so how it was captured by the camera.
-The filters applied and other changes made to the Photos application will be lost.
-For the export of the edited photograph, the option “Export Photo ..."
+Filters applied and other changes made to the application Photos they will be lost.
+To export the edited photo, the option remains "Export Photo".

 Model: Mouse (I.e.What are the XMP files resulting from the export of photos from the application Photos